ncnt257/Paint/README.md

 2. Using Hook to draw shapes even when the user drag the cursor away from the app's boundary
 3. Adding Layers support
 4. Select a single element for editing again:
-    Transforming horizontally and vertically,
+    Transforming horizontally and vertically;
-    Drag & Drop,
+    Drag & Drop;
-    Filling color for shapes,
+    Filling color for shapes;
     Changind stroke type
 5. Zooming
 6. Cut / Copy / Paste